trackit/tams-k8s/CONTRIBUTING.md

-# Contributing to TAMS Kubernetes
+# Contributing to TAMS on Kubernetes

 Thank you for your interest in contributing to TAMS Kubernetes!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct
+## License

-- Be respectful and considerate of others
-- Welcome newcomers and help them learn
-- Focus on constructive feedback
-- Respect different viewpoints and experiences
+By contributing code to TAMS on Kubernetes, you warrant that you either have the rights to your contributions or have obtained the necessary permissions to license them under the [repository license](./LICENSE), ensuring that your code can be legally distributed under these terms.

 ## Getting Started